sofiawallq/vintage-corner/README.md

 ![printscreen personal profile page](static/images/printscreens/personal_profile.jpg)

 They also have the option to update their personal information on this page, which is then saved instantly in the database and the user gets a success-message for confirmation.
+Pretty much full CRUD functionality is offered to the user on this page.

 ![printscreen update personal profile](static/images/printscreens/mobile_update_personal_profile.jpg)